 Fruits, vegetables, and whole grains are excellent sources of fiber.
 But why does that matter?

-Dieters who were told to get at least 30 grams of fiber a day, but given no other instructions, lost a significant amount of weight.
-In fact, they lost almost as much weight as a group put on a much more complicated diet that required limiting calories, fat, sugar, and salt while upping fruit, veggie, and whole-grain consumption.
+Dieters who were told to get at least 30 grams of fiber a day but had no other instructions, lost a significant amount of weight.
+They lost almost as much weight as a group put on a much more complicated diet that required limiting calories, fat, sugar, and salt while upping fruit, veggie, and whole-grain consumption.

 It helps to prevent the most prevalent chronic diseases in America.

-Fiber is important for the prevention of cardiovascular disease, type 2 diabetes, and cancer (such as colorectal, breast, and stomach cancers).
+Fiber is essential for preventing cardiovascular disease, type 2 diabetes, and cancer (such as colorectal, breast, and stomach cancers).
 People who ate more than 26 grams of fiber a day reduced their risk of diabetes by 18% compared to those who consumed less than 19 grams daily.
 For every 7 grams of fiber eaten daily, your risk of heart disease drops by 9%.
 Fiber sops up excess cholesterol in your system and ferries it out before it can clog your arteries.